AndersDeath/diary2/000-current.md

 The final stage of my teeth treatment has been started.
 I spent a half of the day in doctor's cabinet.
 Today he checked if tempates of my future teeth are good.
 In general they are ok.
 I was really glad to see that.
 It was hard but ok.
 Everything was good in general.
 Besides that I worked and had the german lesson.
 In general I am really tiered to write something here today.

 # 10 September - Diestag - Yerevan - 719 Tag der Einwanderung - Heat Sunny

+To be honest I was happy to spend this day just at home.